JHU-PL-Lab/www-fpse/lecture/side-effects.md

  - Entered and shown as `[| 1; 2; 3 |]` (added "`|`") in top-loop to distinguish from lists.
  - Have to be initialized before using
      - In general, there is no such thing as "uninitialized" in OCaml.
-     - If you really need it, make it an `int option array` and init to `None`'s.
+     - If you need "undefined"/"null", make it an `int option array` and init to `None`'s.

 ```ocaml